antoinewrd1/Antoine-Ward/README.md

-A collection of projects using SQL, Python, Java, Microsoft Power BI.
+A collection of projects using SQL, Python, Java, R.